Not a member? Sign Up!

 Now, the question is how well do you manage your time?
 You may think you are doing a great job at managing your time, however, everyone can make more improvements for themselves and their mental health.
 Take some time to complete this quiz by Mind Tools that can help you identify how well your time management is in order to know exactly where you need to improve upon.
 After taking this quiz, you can start taking the necessary steps to improve your mental health.

 To help you start this journey, Below are a few steps that can help you manage your time better to get yourself in a healthy mental, emotional, and physical place:

-Ok, so after reading this, I hope you were able to add some tools in your tool box regarding mental health and time management.
+Ok, so after reading this, I hope you were able to add some tools in your toolbox regarding time management and mental health.

 Start the journey now, I promise you will not be disappointed.